eventh/aiohttp-healthcheck/README.md

 ### Caching

-In Runscope's infrastructure, the /healthcheck endpoint is hit surprisingly often. haproxy runs on every server, and each haproxy hits every healthcheck twice a minute.
-(So if we have 30 servers in our infrastructure, that's 60 healthchecks per minute to every Flask service.)
-Plus, monit hits every healthcheck 6 times a minute.
+In a typical infrastructure, the /healthcheck endpoint can be hit surprisingly often.
+If haproxy runs on every server, and each haproxy hits every healthcheck twice a minute, with 30 servers that would be 60 healthchecks per minute to every aiohttp service.

 To avoid putting too much strain on backend services, health check results can be cached in process memory.
 By default, health checks that succeed are cached